aparajita/capacitor-native-decorator/README.md

 ### But I’m loading web code I don’t need!

-On really, really cheap phones with limited memory and CPU, every extra byte of JavaScript incurs a cost that is greater than the equivalent native code.
+On really, really cheap phones with limited memory and CPU, every extra byte of JavaScript incurs a cost.
 But here’s the thing:

-* In a production app, your JavaScript/TypeScript code is minimized to a fraction of its original size.
+- In a production app, your JavaScript/TypeScript code is minimized to a fraction of its original size.

-* If an app is going to crash or slow down because of a few hundred extra bytes in a plugin, then you probably cannot afford to add any extra functionality — and thus code — to your app either.
+- If an app is going to crash or slow down because of a few hundred extra bytes in a plugin, then you probably cannot afford to add any other functionality — and thus code — to your app either.

-So unless your app has to run on memory-challenged phones, the advantages you get from `@native` are well worth any extra overhead.
+So unless your app has to run on extremely memory-challenged phones, the advantages you get from `@native` are well worth any extra overhead.

 ## Installation